 Municipalities are scrambling to create official regulations.
 The differences in past regulations contributes to the confusion of the small cell boom.
 Some states allow more attachment options than others, and requirements may vary for height, circumference, and the type of antenna allowed.
-Many companies involved hope that state legislatures will act soon to create uniform standards, while other companies are wary of losing control.

 In the meantime, asset owners bear a considerable burden.
 The safety and reliability of a company’s power system is of utmost importance, so careful attention to joint use departments is a must.

 Some asset owners have reported receiving joint use requests for small cell attachments in a variety of ways.
 Companies that perform utility pole audits are reporting they have more small cell attachments than the number of joint use requests previously received.